Archibald Davidson: Life

-While Minister of Inchinnan, he took part in agitation in response to the granting to Roman Catholics some relief from legal restrictions under which they suffered at the time.
+While minister of Inchinnan, he took part in agitation in response to the granting to Roman Catholics of some relief from legal restrictions under which they suffered at the time.
 He signed a proclamation in Glasgow newspapers, in the name of the Minister, Elders and Heads of Families of the Parish of Inchinnan, denouncing "the unchristian spirit and savage cruelties of Popery", declaring that "we desire to see no Papist suffering ... for conscience sake, nor for his speculative opinions, however absurd or erroneous, while he lives quietly and inoffensively, and does not attempt in any manner of way to seduce or pervert others".
 However, they would not submit to allowing Popish priests, "ever zealous and artful ... to teach and preach openly, and with impunity, in a Protestant country" They threatened to "use every legal and constitutional measure in our power" to make sure it did not happen.
 This was part of widespread opposition, including the Gordon Riots of the following year, but the Relief Act had already been passed in Parliament.
 Davidson signed the Proclamation, along with "Masons".

-In March 1792 he was appointed Dean of the Thistle Chapel.
-He died on the 7 July 1803.
+In March 1792, he was appointed dean of the Thistle Chapel.
+He died on 7 July 1803.

 Family

-While in Inchinnan, Archibald married Grizell Scott, daughter of Rev Peter Scott, his late colleague in Paisley High Kirk.
-Their Banns of marriage were published on 17 July 1767 and from the marriage resulted sons Robert (1768), John Peter (1770), Andrew (1773) and daughters Ann (1771), Barbara (1775) and Elizabeth (177?)
+While in Inchinnan, Davidson married Grizell Scott, daughter of Rev Peter Scott, his late colleague in Paisley High Kirk.
+Their banns of marriage were published on 17 July 1767 and from the marriage resulted three sons, Robert (1768), John Peter (1770), Andrew (1773) and three daughters, Ann (1771), Barbara (1775) and Elizabeth (177?)
 Robert Davidson was later Professor of Law at Glasgow University.

 Principal of Glasgow University

-After twenty five years at Inchinnan, Archibald Davidson became Principal of Glasgow University.
+After 25 years at Inchinnan, Davidson became principal of Glasgow University.
 This was a Crown appointment and he owed his appointment to his involvement with the political networks of Henry Dundas, the virtual ruler of Scotland (on behalf of the King).
-The post had been promised to his older brother, John Davidson, who had become too enfeebled to take up the chair, and Dundas honored the promise by giving it to the younger brother, passing over the favorite candidate of the professors at the time.
+The post had been promised to his older brother, John Davidson, who had become too enfeebled to take up the chair, and Dundas honored the promise by giving it to the younger brother, passing over the favourite candidate of the professors at the time.
 The university made Davidson a Doctor of Divinity that same year, but there is no trace of any previous academic post.
 The Principalship was regarded as lucrative – a stipend of £600 – but with only honorific duties.
 However, it involved complex political maneuverings around the other Patronage appointments to professors posts in the university.
 Davidson was regarded as perfectly "safe".
 One success was getting his son, the non-descript Robert Davidson, appointed Regius Professor of Civil Law at the university.
-In 1787, Adam Smith wrote to Principal Davidson, accepting the post of Lord Rector of the university.
+In 1787, Adam Smith wrote to Davidson, accepting the post of Lord Rector of the university.